 Slowly sip a carbonated beverage when feeling nauseated.

-Drink herbal tea (spearmint, rasberry, peppermint, chamomile, ginger root).
+Drink herbal tea (spearmint, raspberry, peppermint, chamomile, ginger root).

 Dress warmly in cold weather but try to avoid artificial room heaters that can accelerate fluid loss worsening dehydration and constipation.